 2. Make it easy to play

-Instead, create a bespoke slide deck, highlighting three to five key messages that you want leaders to brief in, and staff to remember and act on.
+Instead, create a bespoke slide deck, highlighting three to five key messages that you want leaders to brief in, and employees to remember and act on.
 Importantly, include speaker notes, build in a segment for questions and answers and provide leaders with back-up FAQs.

 And if you aren’t sure what the five key messages from your conference are, that’s telling you something about the conference content itself!